fabio-blanco/_s/README.md

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

+### Modified version

+My name is [Fábio](https://github.com/fabio-blanco) and this is a modified version from the original [underscores](https://github.com/Automattic/_s) that I've made for my personal use.
+Feel free to use it too if it fits your needs.